Paxa/light_record/README.md

 Sometimes this can break functionality because it will override attribute methods and disable some of features in activerecord.

+There is mechanism to override attribute methods created by LightRecord:

 ```ruby
 class User < ActiveRecord::Base
   # this module will be included in extending class when we use light_records and light_records_each